madyanes/django-simple-shop/readme.md

 # Simple Shop
-This simple shop system is built on top of Python 3.11 using Django framework.
+This simple shop system is built on top of Python 3.11 using Django framework. <br/>
+**_Warning: The project isn't stable yet / under development._**

 ## Requirements
 - Python 3.11